-The board of directors (the board) of Investec Bank Limited recognises that effective communication is integral in building stakeholder value and is committed to providing meaningful, transparent, timely and accurate financial and non-financial information to primary stakeholders.
-The purpose is to help these stakeholders make meaningful assessments and informed investment decisions about Investec Bank Limited and its subsidiaries.
+The board of directors (the board) of Investec Limited recognises that effective communication is integral in building stakeholder value and are committed to providing meaningful, transparent, timely and accurate financial and non-financial information to primary stakeholders.
+The purpose is to help these stakeholders make meaningful assessments and informed investment decisions about Investec Limited and its subsidiaries.